connext/documentation/docs/developers/contracts/contracts-quickstart.md

   }
 ```

-With the `onlyExecutor` modifier in place, our permissioned function is secured.
+With the `onlyExecutor` modifier in place, our authenticated function is secured.

 ```solidity
   function updateValue(uint256 newValue) external onlyExecutor {